circonus-labs/circonus-one-step-install/README.md

 # Circonus One Step Installer

-## How to use - I want to use COSI to get a server sending metrics...
+## How to use

+### I want to use COSI to get a server sending metrics...

 1. Go to the [API Tokens](https://login.circonus.com/user/tokens) page.
 If there are no tokens listed, click the **New API Token** button to create one.
 2. Click the (i) information icon next to the token to use it.
 3. Copy and run the command displayed on the host to be setup.

 [Documentation on additional command line options](https://github.com/circonus-labs/circonus-one-step-install/wiki/Installer) for the installer.

 ---

-## How to run - I need to set up an internal COSI site, for my infrastructure which cannot reach the public Circonus COSI site...
+## How to run

+### I need to run an internal COSI site for my infrastructure which cannot reach the public COSI site hosted by Circonus...

 ## Documentation